Frequently Asked Questions (FAQ)

 Option 1 Students complete the MSN core and concentration courses in 21 months, taking two courses per semester, including two courses in the summer semester.
 Students are part of a cohort, taking all courses with the same group of students throughout the program.

-Option 2 Students complete the MSN core and concentration courses in 45 months, taking one course per semester, including two courses in the first summer semester.
+Option 2 Students complete the MSN core and concentration courses in 45 months, taking one course per semester, including one course in each of the first and second summer semesters.

 How many courses and credits are in the FSU MSN?